umn-dash/latex-novice-typesetting/_episodes/01-introduction.md

 1. The document class declaration.
 This document is an article.
 2. The preamble
   * A package import statement.
-The `inputenc` package is used in almost everything; it specifies the unicode character set to use.
-In our case we're using `utf8`.
+The `graphicx` package is used to allow us to add images to our document, which the comment (beginning with the % symbol) tells us.
   * Some metadata.
 This includes the title and author.
 3. The document body
   * The document environment `\begin{}` statement